etienne1698/tiki-db/documentation/roadmap.md

 Prior to releasing a stable v1, the following items need to be completed:
 - The dbName properties (in both Model and Field) are not yet used.
 Add optional support for mapping fields to and from the database during insert, update, and find operations.
 - Complete and thoroughly test the migration plugin.
+- Add more field types (object, boolean, date...)
+- Add indexes support (in model schema and in InMemoryStorage)
+- SyncEngine

 ---